SocketCluster/socketcluster/socketcluster-protocol.md

 2. Event packets (I.e. JSON objects that have an `event` property)
 3. Response packets (I.e. JSON objects that have an `rid` property)

-Every other kind of string/binary packet will be interpreted as a raw message and should trigger a `raw` event on the client side.
+Every other kind of string/binary packet will be interpreted as a raw message and should trigger a `raw` event on the client socket.

 ### The pub/sub layer